This blog may contain affiliate links. Read our disclosure policy for more info.

 - Ride the Pipe Mountain Coaster – This cool gravity-fed roller coaster is one of the top attractions in Revelstoke.
 If you want to, this coaster can fly down the hill, and it’s actually super fun and gets the adrenaline going.
 Of course, you can go as fast or slow as you want and the coaster actually has brakes – so it’s great for kids too.
 The Mountain Coaster is located at the top of the first gondola at the Revelstoke Mountain Resort.

 - Hit the slopes in winter – Revelstoke, BC is famous for the number of awesome things to do in the winter.
 It’s not hard to see that this small mountain town is a winter paradise!
-Revelstoke is famous for huge yearly snowfalls and steep mountainous terrain that could challenge even the most skilled.
+Revelstoke is famous for huge yearly snowfalls and the Revelstoke Nordic Ski Club is one of the best spots to go for steep mountainous terrain that could challenge even the most skilled.
 But, if you’re like me and are more suited to green or blue runs then they have that too!

 Where to Stay in Revelstoke